Helmsley: Culture, media and sport

 The indie rock band One Night Only is from the town.

 The 5 acre Helmsley Walled Garden, originally built in 1756, is being restored as a working kitchen garden.
 A walled garden for the castle stood along the banks of the river to the south.
 Soon after the family moved out of the castle into Duncombe Park this walled garden was built.
 The garden incorporates glass houses designed in 1850 as a vine house.
 The ongoing programme of restoration uses appropriate plants where possible.

 Helmsley has an open-air swimming pool and a recreation ground providing facilities for tennis, bowls, cricket and football.
 The Cleveland Way, a horseshoe-shaped route around the North York Moors National Park starts in Helmsley.
 It follows the moor's western escarpment to meet the coast at Saltburn-by-the-Sea, and then follows the North Yorkshire and Cleveland Heritage Coast to end at Filey.
 Other places of interest include the National Centre for Birds of Prey, Rievaulx Abbey and Helmsley Arts Centre.

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the nearby Bilsdale TV transmitter.
+BBC Yorkshire and ITV Yorkshire are also received through cable and satellite television such as Freesat and Sky.

+The town's local radio stations are BBC Radio York on 103.7 FM and Greatest Hits Radio York and North Yorkshire on 104.7 FM.

 Local newspapers are the Malton and Pickering Mercury and the Gazette and Herald.
 Helmsley Library is situated at the front of the town hall, in the Market Place.
 Staff at the library received an award for North Yorkshire County Council's Library of the Year in 2010.